-- The class inherits MachineManager.
+- The class inherits Machinery.

 - You have a start () and stop () functions.

 - You preferably raise CuckooMachineError when something fails.

-As you understand, the machine manager is a core part of a Cuckoo setup, therefore make sure to spend enough time debugging your code and make it solid and resistant to any unexpected error.
+As you understand, the machinery module is a core part of a Cuckoo setup, therefore make sure to spend enough time debugging your code and make it solid and resistant to any unexpected error.